Search Console Integration: Privacy-Safe SEO Analytics

 • Unlabeled modeled numbers.
 Always label and separate Observed vs. Modeled to prevent confusion.

 • Ignoring SERP UX.
-CTR swings often come from SERP layout changes, not rank loss—monitor features alongside position.
+CTR swings often come from SERP layout changes, not rank loss.
+Beyond clicks, dwell time reveals whether visitors actually find value once they land—monitor features alongside position.

 • Vanity keyword reporting.
 Roll keywords into intent-based clusters so strategy and budgeting become clear.